gilbarbara/hooks/docs/useIntersectionObserver.md

 # useIntersectionObserver

-Detects the visibility of an element on the viewport using the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API.
+Observes the visibility of an element on the viewport using the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API.

+> The target parameter can be a `React.RefObject`, an `Element`, or a CSS selector.

 ## Usage